Skip to navigation Skip to content

 Government intent

-Crisis Payment (CrP) is a one-off, non-taxable payment that is designed to help new and existing Services Australia customers who are in severe financial hardship.
+CrP is a one-off, non-taxable payment that is designed to help new and existing customers who have experienced an extreme circumstance and are in severe financial hardship.

-The Resources page contains intranet links to the Crisis Payment fact sheet and Incarcerated Customer Services and contacts.
+The Resources page contains intranet links to the Crisis Payment fact sheet and Information in your language brochure.

 Contents